Previous dayApril 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.4 seismic event took place 200 km SW of Merizo Village, Guam on April 28, 2026 at 23:30 UTC.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+This magnitude 4.4 event was detected 200 km SW of Merizo Village, Guam on April 28, 2026, with origin time 23:30 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 11.868°, 143.500°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 11.868°N, 143.500°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28